athomasq/athomasq.github.io/investing/investor-updates.md

 *Up to you which of these sections you want to include -- you may not need to include all of them every single month.
 Some of the topics you could consider including in each of these sections:*

 *Product: gaps, roadmap, customer feedback, competition, pricing*
-*Team: hires, fires, gaps, productivity, org structure*
+*Team: hires, fires, gaps, productivity, org structure, culture*
 *Finances: runway, fund-raising, deeper dive on metrics*

 *As always, be candid about both wins and challenges.
 Here's an example of a team update:*